Blog Post

 Insights on Identity: How I Use My Power as a Doctor to Advocate for Others

 PCP’s Insights series was created to bring an interprofessional and diverse range of stories as told by the PCP Network into our Relational Response Initiative (RRI), a program originally designed to deliver our Relational Leadership curriculum virtually to support healthcare professionals and medical students during COVID-19.
 In that time, the tragic deaths and unconscionable acts of racism and violence against Black communities recommitted our focus and purpose for the PCP Insights series.
-Please contact us to share your story about your passion or work to advance health equity, racial or restorative justice, and to help PCP lift up stories from Black communities.
-This post is one of the many perspectives on Identity.

 I have always been a learner, someone that likes to sit down and take in what is going on around me.
 Here’s an example to show what I mean: in elementary school, I was the kid who got in trouble for secretly reading books instead of going to recess.
 Turns out this isn’t “normal” for most eight year olds, who knew?